Kal-a11y/e-commerce-back-end/README.md

   ### Setup

   The first step after installing all the required environments and modules, is open the folder called `db` and open an integrated terminal at schema.sql.
 Run `mysql -u root -p` then enter the password you set up for the MySQL shell.
 Next run `source schema.sql` and then `quit`.
-Close the terminal, return to root, and open an integrated terminal at server.js.
+Close the terminal and return to root.
+Copy the folder `.env.EXAMPLE` and rename the copy as just `.env`.
+Fill out the variables with user and passoword created when installing MySQL shell.
+Next open an integrated terminal at server.js.
 Run `npm run seed` to fill the database with example data. run `npm start` and open Insomnia to use the application.

   ### Instructions
   Type the following commands into the Insomnia address bar to get intended result.